-- According to experts, most children exceed or outgrow the rear-facing seat requirements at age 4.
+According to experts, most children exceed or outgrow the rear-facing seat requirements before age 4.

 Iowa law requires children age 6 and below to be secured on a child restraint system that is placed in the back seat.
 This means children older than 6 years can legally sit anywhere (except the driver’s seat) in the car as long as they are secured in the back seat.
 However, the AAP says the back seat is safest for your child, and the appropriate age for the front seat is age 13.
 This is because airbags are designed for adults and can injure your child in case of an accident.

-Children in this age group are required to use either a child restraint system or a safety belt.
+All children under the age of 18 are required to use either the appropriate child restraint system or a safety belt.